 What are standard deviation bars in Google Sheets?

 Standard deviation bars, also known as error bars, are visual representations of the spread or variability of data points around the mean.
 They help you understand the range within which your data typically falls.
-(See Also: How To Format Borders In Google Sheets)
+(See Also: How To Link A Pdf To A Google Sheet)

 How can I add standard deviation bars to a chart in Google Sheets?